dirs-dev/directories-rs/README.md

 - a tiny mid-level library with a minimal API
 - that provides the platform-specific, user-accessible locations
 - for retrieving and storing configuration, cache and other data
-- on Linux, Windows (≥ Vista), macOS and other platforms.
+- on Linux, Redox, Windows (≥ Vista), macOS and other platforms.

 The library provides the location of these directories by leveraging the mechanisms defined by
 - the [XDG base directory](https://standards.freedesktop.org/basedir-spec/basedir-spec-latest.html) and